Why Is My Lambda Function Returning a 403 When Calling S3? Fix the Execution Role

 |---|---|

 | Execution Role | The IAM role assumed by a Lambda function at runtime.
-Defines what AWS services and resources the function can interact with. |
+Defines what AWS APIs the function is permitted to call. |

-| Resource-Based Policy | A policy attached directly to an AWS resource (e.g., an S3 bucket policy) that specifies which principals can access that resource. |
+| Resource-Based Policy | A policy attached directly to an AWS resource (e.g., an S3 bucket policy) that specifies which principals can access it. |

-| Explicit Deny | An IAM policy statement with "Effect": "Deny".
-Always overrides any Allow statement, regardless of policy type or order of evaluation. |
+| Explicit Deny | An IAM policy statement with "Effect": "Deny" that overrides any Allow statement in any other policy in the evaluation chain. |

 Comments